NextronSystems/asgard-manual/usage/administration.rst

    Scan Flags

 By checking the "Default" box, you can make this scan template the default template for every new scan.
-Not Checking the "Enforce" box restricts this scan template from being used by any ASGARD user with the "ForceStandardArgs" restriction set.
+There can only be one default template at a time and selecting the box will uncheck a previous default, if set.
+Checking the "Restricted" flag will make the template restricted, meaning only a restricted set of users can use the template for scans.
+The set of users consists of all users who do not have the "ForceStandardArgs" restriction set.
+(By default this are all users who are not member of the group "Operator Level 1").
 After clicking the "Add" button on the bottom of the template page, an overview of all existing scan templates is shown.

 .. figure:: ../images/image39.png
    :target: ../_images/image39.png